 - Some medicines can increase the risk of side effects.
 These include ibuprofen and other non-steroidal anti-inflammatory drugs, certain antibiotics and some immunosuppressant drugs.

 - You can drink a small amount of alcohol with nintedanib (no more than the recommended number of units a week).

 - Other manufacturers can market generic versions of pirfenidone.
 The generic versions will be the same as the branded medicine Esbriet® because they contain the same active ingredients.
 There are no generic alternatives to Esbriet® currently available in the UK.

 I struggled on one anti-fibrotic so was started on the other – and now I can say I don’t know I’m taking it.

-Pirfenidone is an anti-fibrotic idiopathic pulmonary fibrosis treatment.
+Pirfenidone is an anti-fibrotic pulmonary fibrosis treatment.
 Your medical team will prescribe you pirfenidone for as long as it’s helping you, unless you have significant side effects.